-We hope you have found the content of this newsletter informative.
-The Emergency Planning Team epsßscotborders.gov.uk would welcome any feedback on this issue and invite suggestions from you on anything you would like to see included in future editions.
-These biannual editions will precede "Autumn & Winter" and "Spring & Summer".
+We hope you have found the

-Best regards
+eps@scotborders.gov.uk would welcome any feedback on this issue and invite suggestions from you on anything you would like to see included in future editions.
+These biannual editions will 'Spring & Summer".

-The team at Emergency Planning eps@scotborders.gov.uk
+Best regards eps@scotborders.gov.uk